HKaras/HKaras/README.md

 - 👋 Hi, I’m Hugo Karas a PhD student at ETH Zurich looking at optimisation and automation in DEER Spectroscopy
-- 👀 I’m interested in all things related to magnetic resonance

 <!---